 - Becoming Obese

-Also mother’s who breastfed their babies for a period of at least 6 months were less likely to develop Postpartum Depression.
-Mom’s who breastfeed for at least a year were also more likely to be protected against developing breast cancer and ovarian cancer.
+Also, mothers who breastfed their babies for at least 6 months were less likely to develop Postpartum Depression.
+Moms who breastfeed for at least a year are also more likely to be protected against developing breast and ovarian cancer.

-After doing my research I knew that I definitely wanted to exclusively breastfeed.
-After having my daughter, the first few weeks were a bit difficult because of latch issues, but after visiting with lactation consultants and nurses, I finally got the hang of it.
+After doing my research, I knew that I definitely wanted to exclusively breastfeed.
+After having my daughter, the first few weeks were a bit difficult because of latch issues, but I finally got the hang of it after visiting with lactation consultants and nurses.
 Now almost 6 months into it, I can get a good latch with my eyes closed ( I will literally be sleeping sometimes, and I’ll still get her latched).

 - Fenugreek Capsules